Saying 'No'.

 Depending on our upbringing, the extent or severity of this will vary.

-But that gap between a ‘yes’ we've simply been programmed to offer, and how that truly makes us feel about ourselves, is a universal one.
+But the gap between that ‘yes’ we've been programmed to react with--and how that truly makes us feel about ourselves, is universal.

-The training aims to equip to comply to external demands.
+All the social training was aimed to equip us to comply to what were essentially external demands.

 - Managing someone else's disappointment.